simulated-tea/Construct2-RubberBand/README.md

 ## State
 The current implementation should be somewhat functional.
-However the use of more than one band per instance is not advised due to undesired behavior under 'strong pull'.

-There do not (yet?) exist any Expressions or Actions other than the bare minimum.
+There do not (yet?) exist any Expressions or Actions beyond the bare minimum.
 No performance optimizations have been done so far.
 Also the save-load functionality is entirely untested. (saveToJSON, loadFromJSON)

 ### Known issues
-* no collision checks
+* collision checks not yet implemented
-* no enabled switch
+* many actions are still missing: cannot change config at runtime
-* if items are shaked heavily the tied object might be catapulted somewhere into nirvana
+* if complex items are shaked heavily the tied objects might be catapulted into nirvana -- anyone an expert on chaotic behavior?
-* item starts jumping around under stressed rubber band if other forces are present
 * crazy config values might create crazy behavior - won't fix.
 I like some of those. :)

 ## Disclaimer
 This is still work in progress.
-Comments, feature requests and suggestions, especially regarding integration into Construct 2, are welcome.
+Comments, feature requests and suggestions, especially regarding integration into Construct 2 or per-frame computation and game mechanics in general, are welcome.

 ## Development
 The .c2addon can be build with grunt.
 Given a working [node.js](http://nodejs.org/) installation